KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

 In this way, device drivers are, like processes in a microkernel, absolutely no different than ordinary programs.
 The OS needs to have some means of letting programs rendezvous and communicate requests and such, but that's beyond the scope of this article.
-Let's just take it on faith that these are solved problems through other means.

 ## Termination

 Consider the Kestrel-2's KIA device.
 Without explicit support in the loop, though, there'd be no way to cancel the loop; thus, no way to unload the device driver once it's no longer used.
-And since drivers are normal programs, that also means that applications you kick off via the shell *also* never get unloaded.
-Memory leak, anyone?
+Since drivers are normal programs, that also means that applications you kick off via the shell *also* never get unloaded.
+This results in a memory leak.

-For convenience, here's the original definition of `print_name` from our introductory example above:
+Let me better illustrate this effect by showing the definition of `print_name` from our introductory example above:

     // This gets executed by the input handler when the user presses ENTER.
     // It knows to call here because we specify this routine by name in the